splunk/public-o11y-docs/private-preview/aopt/aopt-intro.rst

 * Supported Kubernetes workload kinds: Deployment, StatefulSet, DaemonSet

 * Minimum amount of infrastructure metrics you must send to Splunk IM: 14 contiguous days.
-Minimum amount of infrastructure metrics you must send to Splunk IM: 14 contiguous days.
 This isn't strictly a requirement because instant recommendationss are still generated for less data, but with lower confidence scores

 * All metrics that the :new-page:`Splunk IM Kubernetes cluster receiver collects by default <https://docs.splunk.com/observability/en/gdi/opentelemetry/collector-kubernetes/install-k8s.html#helm-chart-supported-distros>` must be present in your data.
 Since these metrics are enabled by default on your Kubernetes collector you don't need to take any action unless you've disabled them.